flatiron-school/prework.flatironschool.com/web-development/index.md

 You should also have a Rails Development environment setup.
 There are lots of guides for that on the internet and depending on your OS and setup, it's a bit of a process.
-You could always use the cross-platform [Rails Installer](http://railsinstaller.org/).
+You could always use the cross-platform [Install Rails](http://installrails.com/).

 Note to students accepted into the Flatiron School.
 We will provide you with an account to treehouse and codeschool, feel free to use your own to get started,